-Qimmah Russo Flaunts Biceps And Buns In Latest Instagram Update: ‘Confidence Is Sexy’
+Qimmah Russo Flaunts Biceps And Buns In Latest Instagram Update: 'Confidence Is Sexy'

 Finally, Qimmah gave her famous smile as she arched her back.
 This instantly delighted her admirers.

-Qimmah’s followers were quick to respond after she posted the images.
-It only took a single hour for the set to garner 10,400 likes and more than 120 comments from her avid supporters.
+Qimmah's followers were quick to respond after she posted the images.
+It only took a single hour for the set to garner 10,400 likes and more than 120 comments from her avid supporters."You are absolutely GORGEOUS!!!" one follower declared enthusiastically.

 "This pic is all confidence then," a fan remarked.